saschagrunert/performabot/README.md

 ## How it works

 Performabot parses the output of a micro-benchmarking framework.
-After the successful parsing it puts the data into a local [SQLite](https://www.sqlite.org) database.
-This database is named `performabot.sqlite`, where multiple consecutive test runs will result in reusing that database.
+After the successful parsing it puts the data into a new GitHub repository called `performabot-results`.
+This repository is automatically created by the user who owns the specified token.
+All data within that repository will be managed by performabot, whereas data updates result in additional commits within that repository.
 If Performabot finds data where it can compare the current run against, then it will do that as well.

 Performabot updates the corresponding GitHub pull request after the run with a comment which contains all necessary information, like these: